Hormones That Control Appetite: Leptin and Ghrelin Facts

 Another problem is that researchers have discovered that most people don't lack leptin.
-In fact, obese people generally have a higher than normal level of the hormone.
-These people may develop leptin resistance, however, a condition in which their body no longer responds to the presence of the leptin in their bloodstream.
+In fact, obese people generally have a higher than normal level of the hormone, which seems logical since they have more adipocytes.
+Obese people may develop leptin resistance, however, a condition in which their body no longer responds to the presence of the the hormone in their bloodstream.

-Researchers still have many questions about why some some people are leptin resistant while others are sensitive to the hormone.
-They do have some theories about the cause or causes of leptin resistance.
+Researchers still have many questions about why some some people appear to be leptin resistant while others are sensitive to the hormone.
+They do have some theories about the causes of the hormone resistance.
 The disorder may develop due to a malfunctioning of the leptin receptors in the hypothalamus, for example.
 If the receptors don't operate properly or have the wrong structure, leptin will be unable to bind to them and the hypothalamus won't reduce the desire to eat.
 Another possibility is that the leptin molecules may have an altered structure and be unable to attach to the receptors.
 Leptin resistance may also be due to the inability of the hormone to enter the brain.

 Scientists need to determine the specific causes of leptin problems before they can devise treatments.
 It's a difficult task, but researchers are continuing to investigate the hormone and its actions.
-Until more effective treatments are created (and after a treatment is found), people diagnosed with leptin resistance should exercise regularly.
-Calorie restriction may not be possible, but it's still important to reduce sugar in the diet and to eat healthy fats instead of unhealthy fats.
-Some prescribed medications for other health problems may help leptin resistance too.
+Until more effective treatments are created (and after a treatment is found), people diagnosed with resistance to leptin should exercise regularly, provided their doctor says that this is safe.
+Calorie restriction may not be possible, but it's still important to try to reduce sugar in the diet and to eat healthy fats instead of unhealthy ones.
+Some prescribed medications for other health problems may be helpful for patients.
 Obese people should visit their doctor regularly so that their health can be monitored and they can get advice that may improve their condition.

 Ghrelin and Its Discovery

-The stomach makes the largest quantity of ghrelin, but other parts of the body—including the intestine, the hypothalamus and the pituitary gland in the brain—make smaller quantities.
+The stomach makes the largest quantity of ghrelin.
+Other parts of the body, including the intestine, the hypothalamus, and the pituitary gland in the brain, make smaller quantities of the hormone.
 Like all hormones, ghrelin is released into the bloodstream and travels to its target organ.

 Obesity in Children and the Function of Ghrelin

 Ghrelin is sometimes called the hunger hormone because it makes us hungry.
-It's sometimes known as lenomorelin.
+It's also known as lenomorelin.